The process of sanitizing a laptop involves three aspects:

 - Physically cleaning the laptop's appearance.

-- Cleaning up the laptop from any previous information.
+- Deleting the laptop's previous information.

 Labdoo provides two laptop sanitation manuals: a Fast Restoration Method and a Step by Step Installation Method.